squerez/squerez/TEMPLATE.md

 - [rustsnake](https://github.com/squerez/rustnake) - a customizable snake game crafted in Rust, wWhere I've been playing with both the language and game development.;
 - [init.lua](https://github.com/squerez/init.lua) - my tangled web of Neovim configurations, ever-evolving to suit my whims as a lazy dev.

-Feel free to take a look and see what I've been doing.
+Feel free to explore and see what I've been up to.

+---

-Thanks for swinging by and checking out my stuff.\
+Thanks for stopping by and checking out my arts & crafts.
 If you've got questions, ideas, or want to collaborate, drop a line via an issue on this repo.

-See ya! 👋
+**Until next time! 👋**